-The Applicants have critically analyzed the compatibility of the amendments.
-Pursuant to the Compatibility, Sea Level Rise and Resiliency Analysis prepared by The Curtis Group, dated December 5, 2018, the proposed amendments do not create a use or condition that causes undue negative impact directly or indirectly to other uses or conditions in the area.
+To further address compatibility, resiliency, and sea level rise issues, the Applicant's engaged The Curtis Group.
+In their analysis dated December 5, 2018, The Curtis Group note that the proposed amendments do not create a use or condition that causes undue negative impact directly or indirectly to other uses or conditions in the area.
 The analysis contemplates numerous examples throughout the United States of multi-family residential coexisting adjacent USCG Bases and facilities.
 A copy of the analysis is enclosed as Exhibit F hereto.